john-blanton-jr/john-blanton-jr/README.md

 ## Hello, World! 👋

 I am a Software Engineer specializing in Front-End Development.
-I mainly work in HTML, CSS, JavaScript and React.js.
+I mainly work in HTML, CSS, JavaScript and ReactJS.